Eager to see fall foliage in the Smoky Mountains?

 So, we've established that the Smoky Mountains in the fall is the perfect quest for natural splendor and quality family time.
 Keep scrolling for even more color brilliant smoky hikes and Smoky Mountain drives!

 Cades Cove Loop Road

-A one-lane, paved scenic drive through Cades Cove valley offers views of the area prior to the creation of The Great Smoky Mountains National Park.
-The 11-mile loop provides wonderful opportunities to view wildlife, including bears and deer, and historic structures likes cabins and churches.
-Likewise, access to Abrams Falls hike is located off the loop.
-All in all, you can make a full day of it as Cades Cove Loop is open sunrise until sundown.
+A one-lane paved scenic drive through Cades Cove valley offers views of the area before the creation of The Great Smoky Mountains National Park.
+The 11-mile loop provides the best drive through the Smoky Mountains with wonderful opportunities to view wildlife, including bears, deer, and historic structures likes old-fashioned churches and a grist mill.

 Which Scenic Drives in the Smoky Mountains Will You Choose?